 Answer:

-As for EU courts, proceedings before the General Court (GC) and the CJEU are in principle free of charge, subject to the exceptions provided for in Article 90 of the Rules of Procedure of the GC (RoP GC) and Article 143 of the Rules of Procedure of the CJEU (RoP CJEU).
+Access to justice issues are covered by the country reports prepared in the context of the Environmental Implementation Review (EIR).
+The EIR is a tool to improve implementation of EU environmental law and legislation, see http://ec.europa.eu/environment/eir/country-reports/index_en.htm.

-The unsuccessful party may be ordered to pay the costs if they have been applied for in the successful party’s pleadings (see Article 87(2), RoP GC and Article 138(1), RoP CJEU).
+As for EU courts and further detailed already in earlier EU implementation reports, proceedings before the General Court and the CJEU are in principle free of charge.
+The unsuccessful party may be ordered to pay the costs if they have been applied for in the successful party's pleadings.
+Legal aid is available.